NEWS UPDATE! We are delighted to announce that ‘Derek Jarman: My Garden’s Boundaries are the Horizon’ has been extended until 13 December!

-Discover the story of Derek Jarman’s garden at Prospect Cottage, Dungeness, in the first exhibition to focus on Jarman’s love of gardening, and the role of the garden in his life and work.
+Discover the story of Derek Jarman’s garden at Prospect Cottage, Dungeness, in this exhibition at the Garden Museum, the first to focus on Jarman’s love of gardening, and the role of the garden in his life and work.

 Displaying works of art and film alongside personal artefacts borrowed from inside the cottage, which is not open to the public, ‘My garden’s boundaries are the horizon’ will be a rare opportunity to experience this precious work of art, garden, and life.